GP+ Nottingham City

 Can I choose a male or female GP?

 Yes.
-Appointments will be listed against Male or Female GP; however the name of the GP will not be known.
+Appointments can be requested with a Male or Female GP.
+However, the name of the GP will not be known.

 Can I bring my child for an appointment here?